 Many women experience feelings of sadness or loneliness after giving birth, but when these “baby blues” don’t go away after a few weeks, they could be a sign of postpartum depression.
-Dr. Ran D. Anbar and the team of experts at Center Point Medicine in La Jolla, California, understand what you’re going through and provide a holistic, therapeutic approach to helping you manage the symptoms of postpartum depression so you can feel better and move forward in a positive way with your new baby.
+Dr. Ran D. Anbar and the team of experts at Center Point Medicine in San Diago, California, La Jolla, California, and Syracuse, New York, understand what you’re going through and provide a holistic, therapeutic approach to helping you manage the symptoms of postpartum depression so you can feel better and move forward in a positive way with your new baby.
 Call the office or schedule a consultation using the online system to learn more.

 Postpartum depression is depression that many women experience after having a baby.
 It commonly begins in the first few weeks after giving birth.
 It’s a type of clinical depression that appears as:

 It’s normal to some degree to have these feelings the first few days or weeks after giving birth, but if your symptoms continue for several weeks or months, it’s cause for more serious concern.

 The exact cause is unknown, but as hormone levels change during pregnancy and after childbirth, they may produce chemical changes in your brain that lead to depression.
 Additionally, women who have a history of depression may be more likely to experience postpartum depression, too.
 Stress, not having a good support network of family and friends, and anxiety about being a new mom may also contribute to postpartum depression.